 You open your phone to check one thing.
 Twenty minutes later, you've forgotten what it was.

-This is not a you problem.
+This is not a you problem, and not a discipline issue.
 This is ADHD + technology doing exactly what it's designed to do.

 Digital planners fail ADHD brains because: